MicrosoftDocs/sdk-api/sdk-api-src/content/processenv/nf-processenv-getenvironmentvariablew.md

 A pointer to a buffer that receives the contents of the specified environment variable as a null-terminated string.

+The maximum size of a user-defined environment variable is 32,767 characters.
+There is no technical limitation on the size of the environment block.
+However, there are practical limits depending on the mechanism used to access the block.
+For example, a batch file cannot set a variable that is longer than the maximum command line length.
+For more information, see [Environment Variables](/windows/desktop/ProcThread/environment-variables).

 ### -param nSize [in]